Ronald Johnson (poet)

 Ronald Johnson (November 25, 1935 – March 4, 1998) was a poet from Ashland, Kansas, United States, whose significant works include a number of experimental long poems such as The Book of the Green Man, RADI OS, and his magnum opus ARK.
-Johnson graduated from Columbia University in 1960, wandered in Appalachia and United Kingdom for a number of years, then settled in San Francisco for twenty-five years before returning to Kansas, where he died.
+Johnson graduated from Columbia University in 1960, wandered in Appalachia and the United Kingdom for a number of years, then settled in San Francisco for twenty-five years before returning to Kansas, where he died.
 Writer and critic Guy Davenport once referred to Johnson as America's greatest living poet, while poet Robert Creeley considered Johnson as "one of the defining peers of [his] own imagined company of poets."

 Biography

 Early life and education

 Johnson was born in Ashland, Kansas on November 25, 1935, and attended University of Kansas and Columbia University, where he got his B.A.
 However, Johnson stated in an interview with Peter O'Leary that his true literary education took place off campus in the Cedar Tavern, a regular haunt of Black Mountain-associated artists.